 A quick background on SGIP

 As described in greater detail in our SGIP-specific article, SGIP is a tiered-block program that provides upfront rebate payments to customers in California that install energy storage systems based on the size of your system.
-The level of incentives gradually declines over time as more batteries are installed in the state: for instance, the program is now in Step 5 of rebates.
+The level of incentives gradually declines over time as more batteries are installed in the state: for instance, the program is now in Step 6 of rebates (as of November 2020).

 To date, SGIP has been very successful in encouraging California home and business owners to install energy storage systems.
 In fact, in 2018, nearly sixty percent of all residential energy storage systems installed nationally were installed in California.
 To keep the program moving full-steam ahead, California passed Senate Bill 700 to extend the funding for SGIP, ultimately injecting an additional $675 million dollars into the program over the next five years.